 Elected investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
 Subsequently they are measured at fair value, with gains and losses recognized in other comprehensive income (loss).

-Notes to the Consolidated Financial Statements

-For the years ended December 31, 2020 and 2019
+Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 c) Measurement (continued)

 3. Accounting policies (continued)

 Financial assets and liabilities (continued)